The Avant-Garden in Budapest

 Overall, the public feedback about these gardens was very positive; the attention encouraging urbanites all over Hungary to take up the cause as well.
 A new fashion spread across the country like wildfire; office workers grew lunchtime vegetables on their balconies, children grew their dinner vegetables in their school gardens, and pensioners got together to grow winter soup veggies in abandoned lots around the city.
 It was an eminently practical trend, drawing on long-lost traditional patterns of gardening to augment the family diet.
 It was also a practice that sent a clear and blunt statement against the President’s grab at more power.
 By the last day of 2121, the parliamentary vote to cede authority to the President was defeated as the MPs noisily munched on crisp green peppers.

-For the full juicy socio-political story, consult the Ecotopia 2121 book
+For the full juicy socio-political story of Budapest 2121, consult the Ecotopia 2121 book